errplane/errplane-ruby/README.md

 Resque Integration With Multiple Failure Backends
 -------------------------------------------------

 This gem also supports notifications from failed Resque jobs.
-Just add the following to the an initializer:
+Just add the following to the an initializer, such as `config/initializers/resque.rb`:

     require 'resque/failure/multiple'
     require 'resque/failure/redis'